tsuyopon/atsinternals/CH04-Session/HttpSessionAccept.md

   }

   // Set the transport type if not already set
-  // 设置 netvc 的属性，就是传输类型
-  if (HttpProxyPort::TRANSPORT_NONE == netvc->attributes) {
+  // Set the properties of netvc, which is the transfer type. if (HttpProxyPort::TRANSPORT_NONE == netvc->attributes) {
     netvc->attributes = transport_type;
   }

-  // 输出 debug 信息
+  // Output debug information
   if (is_debug_tag_set("http_seq")) {
     Debug("http_seq", "[HttpSessionAccept:mainEvent %p] accepted connection from %s transport type = %d", netvc, ats_ip_nptop(client_ip, ipb, sizeof(ipb)), netvc->attributes);
   }

-  // 创建一个 HttpClientSession
+  // Create an HttpClientSession
   HttpClientSession *new_session = THREAD_ALLOC_INIT(httpClientSessionAllocator, this_ethread());

   // copy over session related data.
-  // 复制大多数的设置到 HttpClientSession 中 new_session->f_outbound_transparent = f_outbound_transparent;
+  // Copy most of the settings into the HttpClientSession new_session->f_outbound_transparent = f_outbound_transparent;
   new_session->f_transparent_passthrough = f_transparent_passthrough;
   new_session->outbound_ip4 = outbound_ip4;